 Caring for End of Life Transitions in the Buddhist Tradition

-Welcome to Deep Chat, TLC’s open dialogue focused on loss, impermanence, and what we can gain from learning to work with them.
+Welcome to Deep Chat, TLC’s open dialogue focused on loss, impermanence, preparing for transition, and what we can gain from learning to work with them.
 All traditions are welcome, though the Buddhist viewpoint will be embraced.
 Confidentiality is essential.

 We live in times that constantly remind us of impermanence, regarded as a most poignant truth by the Buddhist teachings.
 This can be a challenge to talk about.
-Everything we're familiar with: the world, our lives, the earth, our families and bodies, all continue to change.
+Everything we're familiar with: the world, our lives, the earth, our families, and our bodies all continue to change.
 The transitions of this life begin with birth and evolve into all we become.
-The truth of loss is ever present, as is the wisdom of accepting and integrating it into our lives.
+The truth of loss is ever-present, as is the wisdom of accepting and integrating it into our lives.
 With candor and insight from an understanding community, we’ll find we're able to support ourselves and each other, and that we're not alone.

 Pre-registration is mandatory for participation.

-If interested in participating on a monthly basis, for more info and location:
+If you're interested in participating on a monthly basis, for more info contact:

-Ashland, Oregon area – contact Ani Chonid at tlcAshland@icloud.com
+Ashland, Oregon area – Leslie Crabtree, TLC Board, at firstname.lastname@example.org

-SF Bay Area – contact Director, Julie Rogers, at email@example.com
+San Francisco, East Bay, & other areas – Director, Julie Rogers, at email@example.com

 This gathering is a free offering to the community, though